ZiyangZhang0511/predictingmortality/README.md

-# A research work on predicting mortality via machine learning tools and interpret various predictors
+# A research work on predicting mortality via machine learning tools and interpreting various predictors